JohnnyW23/JohnnyW23/README.md

 # Latest Projects 🔥

-[React To Do List App](https://react-to-do-ashen.vercel.app) - An application to write down your tasks to do and make your day more productive and organised.
+[React Memory Card Game](https://themed-memory-game.vercel.app) - An application made as a completion for an project of The Odin Project.
+Play it and have fun!

-[Cyber Quest](https://johnnyw23.github.io/cyber-quest) - A web game about cyber-security, 100% made with JavaScript.
+[Cyber Quest](https://johnnyw23.github.io/cyber-quest) - A web game about cyber-security, 100% made with JavaScript and jQuery.
 Do you have what it takes to win?

 [RogueStar](https://johnnyw23.github.io/card-collection) - Project of a web page displaying a fictional RPG card collection.
 Hope you enjoy!

 [Filmalyze](https://johnnyw23.github.io/web-scraping-filmalyze) - This one is a web page made with a little help from Python!
 It's a social network about movies.
 All content was gathered through web scraping.

+[React To Do List App](https://react-to-do-ashen.vercel.app) - An application to write down your tasks to do and make your day more productive and organised.

 ## My tools & technologies 🔧